ClassyKit/Classy/README.md

 ## Live Reload
 Live reload can dramatically speed up your development time, with live reload enabled you can instantenously see your stylesheet changes.
 Without having to rebuild and navigate back to the same spot within your app.

-For more detail about these features go to [http://classy.as/](http://classy.as/)
+For more details about these features and more visit [classy.as](http://classy.as/)

 ## Inspiration
 - Syntax inspired by [stylus](http://learnboost.github.io/stylus/)